leouieda/website/about/index.md

 I was a bit of a nerdy kid.
 I had a Magic The Gathering phase and briefly had a table-top RPG group.
 I liked playing video games, bike riding, and playing with friends on the street.
-As a teenager, I was the lead singer in an indie rock band called Jeca Tatu.
+As a teenager, I had a punk rock phase (yes, that included a mohawk) and I was the lead singer in an indie rock band called Jeca Tatu.
 We weren't very good but we had loads of fun playing mostly covers at local festivals and parties at our friends houses.
+I still enjoy playing games and music during my free time, only now I get to do it with my daughter!

 <figure>
 <img src="../images/jeca-tatu-2004.jpg" alt="Photo of a guy with curly hair playing the base guitar, me (half-asian guy with short hair playing guitar), a drummer in th background, and another guitar player with brown curly hair.">